content-left-bg.png

 • the likely educational outcome of the student attending the school for the additional semester/s

-• the likely impact on the resources of the state school of the student attending for the additional semester/s
+• the likely impact on school resources of the student attending for the additional semester/s

 • make a preliminary assessment of the student’s application.

-1. Applicants have ten school days to either submit further information or request the regional director reconsiders the preliminary view.
+• Applicants have 10 school days to either submit further information or request the regional director (or other delegate of the Director-General) reconsiders the preliminary view.

-2. Regional directors (or other delegates of the Director-General) make a decision about granting the additional 3rd or 4th semesters considering any submission(s) received in response to the preliminary view notice.
+• Regional directors (or other delegates of the Director-General) make a decision about granting the requested additional semesters.

 • name of the student